top of page

 Since then, GyroStim technology and methodology have progressed along an evolutionary path driven by a passion to pursue advancements in clinical applications, human performance, and quality of life.

-Today, GyroStim has FDA-clearance and is designated by the FDA as a Breakthrough Medical Device.
+Today, the GyroStim G4 has FDA-clearance and is designated by the FDA as a Breakthrough Medical Device.
 Systems are located in the US and 8 other countries around the world in health clinics, sports training centers, research labs, military facilities, and universities.

 UltraThera headquarters is located at the foot of Pikes Peak in downtown Colorado Springs, CO, with research, development, and manufacturing located in Golden, CO.